javascript-tutorial/en.javascript.info/1-js/05-data-types/03-string/article.md

 ### Diacritical marks and normalization

-In many languages there are symbols that are composed of the base character with a mark above/under it.
+In many languages, there are symbols that are composed of the base character with a mark above/under it.

 For instance, the letter `a` can be the base character for: `àáâäãåā`.
 Most common "composite" character have their own code in the UTF-16 table.
 But not all of them, because there are too many possible combinations.